ibm-cloud-docs/vpc/fl-activate.md

 1. Set up your [API environment](/docs/vpc?topic=vpc-set-up-environment#api-prerequisites-setup) with the right variables.
-2. Store your `FlowLogID01` in a variable to be used in the command.
-For example:
+2. Store your `FlowLogID01` in a variable to be used in the API command:
     ```sh
     export FlowLogID01="<your_flow_log_id>"
     ```